Igglybuff/awesome-piracy/readme.md

 - [xip.io](http://xip.io/) magic domain name that provides wildcard DNS for any IP address.
 - [Domainr](https://domainr.com/) Domainr finds domain names and short URLs.
 Instantly check availability and register for all top-level domains.
 - [Stubby](https://github.com/getdnsapi/stubby) Stubby is an application that acts as a local DNS Privacy stub resolver (using DNS-over-TLS).
-Stubby encrypts DNS queries sent from a client machine (desktop or laptop) to a DNS Privacy resolver increasing end user privacy.
 Stubby is in the early stages of development but is suitable for technical/advanced users.
 A more generally user-friendly version is on the way!

 ## Torrenting
 - [/r/torrents](https://www.reddit.com/r/torrents) Questions and discussion about all things torrent-related